arclabs561/mcp-axum/docs/archive/README.md

 # Archive: Development Analysis Documents

-This directory contains historical analysis and planning documents from the development of `mcp-axum`.
+This directory contains historical analysis and planning documents from the development of `axum-mcp`.
 These files were used to inform design decisions and improvements but are no longer actively maintained.

 ## Contents